marcon29/rails-archery-score-tracker/notes.md

     - can't allow ability to change End number via update (or create either)
         - should be able to do by not allowing via strong params
         - can't be number = "" - that won't work, can't be anything at all
+    - when displaying error messages for score_entry, use errors.last (missing gives two messages, only want last one)

 # Sessions Controller